-To screen candidates effectively, it involves a careful review and consideration of all job applications.
+To screen candidates effectively involves a careful review and consideration of all job applications.
 It is one of the most time-consuming parts of a recruiter’s role.
 On average, it takes hiring teams (using in-house resources) 5.19 days to screen job applications and then select potential talent.

 The process needs to be vigorous and every job application deserves a thorough review.
 Otherwise, employers can increase the chance of ‘missed talent’, rushed decisions and unfair treatment of potential candidates.

 Screening job applications is a vital initial recruiting stage that paves the way for the rest of the hiring process.
-Follow these 5 tips for candidate screening best practice:
+Follow these 5 tips for candidate screening best practices:

 Set screening criteria

 Essentially, the key to a successful candidate screen is to define specific job applicant criteria.
 In order to assess and benchmark applications against a job role.
 Set a standard skill and experience requirement that a successful candidate must meet in order to progress further.
 Additionally, to narrow down applications further, specify the length range of experience and educational background the candidate must have such as degree subject and grade.

 Keep the risk of unconscious bias at the forefront of your strategy

 Unconscious bias occurs during the screening process when recruiters favour one application over another for reasons they do not notice and can therefore justify.
 The unconscious activity drives reason to hire and is based on presumption and judgement, that shape the belief of a good role fit.
 However, the effects of doing so are incredibly damaging to inclusivity and diversity.

 To avoid the risk of unconscious bias, adopt a blind screening approach.
 This will ensure personal and identifiable elements to a CV are removed and recruiters can focus solely on the skills, experience and other job-related factors.